Buying at a show

 Another way of buying online

-There are a number of websites that allow you to search through a selection of used caravans.
+There are a number of websites that allow you to search through a selection of used caravans, including the Club's Classifieds.
 Some allow you to specify make, model, number of berths and price before checking the stocks of dealers throughout the country.

-Practical Caravan magazine has one as does the Out and About live website (supported by Caravan, Motorhome and Camping Mart and Go Caravan magazines) and caravanfinder.
+Practical Caravan magazine has one as does the Out and About live website (supported by Caravan, What Motorhome, Campervan, MMM and Your First Caravan magazines) and caravanfinder.

 Buying privately from a classified advert